Bebette’s Bunny Rescue FAQ

 How can I see adoptable bunnies?

-Please visit our "Adopt Me" section on our website which has a Petfinder link.
-We have many more not listed immediately so please don't hesitate to ask if we have a bunny you are looking for.
+Please visit our "Adopt Me" section on our website or our Petfinder link.
+We always have a waiting list of bunnies who are in need of rescuing, so please don't hesitate to ask if we have a bunny you are looking for.

 Are there any exotic vets in Nassau County?